hanami/guides/content/v2.1/views/parts.md

 ## Memoizing methods

-A part object lives for the entirety of a single view rendering, so you can memoize expensive operations to ensure they on run once:
+A part object lives for the entirety of a single view rendering, so you can memoize expensive operations to ensure they only run once:

 ```ruby
 class Book < Bookshelf::Views::Part